albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: class.rawnewmember(key,val,[attrs],[bstatic])

-sets/adds the slot 'key' with the value 'val' and attributes 'attrs'.If bstatic is true the slot will be added as static.
-If the slot does not exists , it will be created.
+sets/adds the slot 'key' with the value 'val' and attributes 'attrs'.
+If bstatic is true the slot will be added as static.
+If the slot does not exist, it will be created.
 It doesn't invoke any metamethod.

 ^^^^^^^^^^^^^^
 Class Instance